markormesher/android-fab/README.md

 `View[] getViews(Context context, int position)` **must** be overridden to return *exactly* two views for the given position: the first view is the icon, the second view is the label.
 The second view can be returned as `null` to omit the label for that item.
 Technically the first view may also be returned as `null` (that is, it won't break anything) but an icon should always be set as the bare minimum.

-`int getBackgroundColour(int position)` **may** be overriden to return the background colour that should be used for the disc at the given position.
+`int getBackgroundColour(int position)` **may** be overridden to return the background colour that should be used for the disc at the given position.

-`boolean onMenuItemClick(int position)` **may** be overriden to listen for clicks on the individual menu items.
+`boolean onMenuItemClick(int position)` **may** be overridden to listen for clicks on the individual menu items.
 Return `true` to close the menu after the click has been handled (the default behaviour) or `false` to leave it open

 `boolean rotateFab()` **may** be overridden to specify whether the FAB should rotate by 1/8th of a turn when the speed-dial menu opens.
 This is useful for smoothly transitioning between a '+' and 'x' icon.